TrueFiEng/useDApp/docs/source/core.rst

 shortenAddress
 ==============

-Returns short representation of address or throws an error if address is incorrent.
+Returns short representation of address or throws an error if address is incorrect.

 **Parameters**